YINI-lang/YINI-spec/README.md

 # YINI Specification

+- INI-file the right way, both for software and humans 🙈
+- Strings enclosed in single or double quotes.
+Pure, Classic or Hyper strings, use whatever you like 😉
+- Need another section or nested section?
+No need to hazzle with brackets or dots or whatnot, just add an extra hash sign ala MarkDown header 😁

+---
 **Y**et another **INI** markup language - `YINI` is a config and settings file format (similar (but not same) to INI-files) for computer software that consists of plain text with a very simple structure and notation, comprising of Key–Value pairs and Key-List pairs, grouped in sections.
 YINI uses conventions that are familiar to programmers of the C-family of languages.

 This project and repository deals with the specification for the YINI markup language.